m-ramchandran/PyCCWF/README.md

 - `outcome_col`: Name of target variable column
 - `k`: Number of clusters for k-means

-## More examples
+## Additional functionality

-See more comprehensive examples in the /examples folder
+See more comprehensive examples at https://github.com/m-ramchandran/PyCCWF/tree/main/examples

 ## Citation